There Is and Will Continue to Be a Shortage of Cloud Computing Experts

-The cloud has been grown exponentially for the past several years.
-That would indicate that there are probably jobs available in cloud computing, but is that true?
-Companies are struggling to fill the expected seven million jobs in cloud computing by 2015.
+The cloud computing field has grown exponentially for the past several years.
+That might indicate that there are plenty of jobs available in this field, but is that true?
+Yes!
+Companies are struggling to fill positions that require cloud computing experts.
 Why are they having such a hard time filling those positions?
 Can’t other people with jobs in the tech sector step into these jobs?
 The short answer is, no.

-Young people getting ready to start training for a career, or those who may be ready to transition from one career to the next may want to consider training to be cloud computing experts.
+In conclusion, younger professionals just entering the workforce and getting ready for a new career may want to consider training to be cloud computing experts.
 In addition, personnel already in the IT field may want to look into switching their professional focus.
-Now is the time, the jobs are there right now, and it appears they will continue to be there for the foreseeable future.
+Now is the time, the jobs are there right now and it appears they will continue to be there for the foreseeable future.